1Now king David was old and advanced in years, and they covered him with clothes, but he could not keep warm.

 18Moreover the king made a great throne of ivory and overlaid it with the finest gold.

 19The throne had six steps, and there was a rounded top at the back of the throne, and there were armrests on either side of the seat and two lions standing beside the armrests.

 2012 lions stood there on the one side and on the other on the six steps: there was nothing like it made in any kingdom.

-21All king Solomon’s drinking vessels were of gold, and all the vessels of the house of the forest of Lebanon were of pure gold; none were of silver.
-It was nothing accounted of in the days of Solomon.
+21All king Solomon’s drinking vessels were of gold, and all the vessels of the house of the forest of Lebanon were of pure gold.
+None were of silver; it was not considered as anything in the days of Solomon.

 22For the king had at sea a navy of Tarshish with the navy of Hiram; once every three years came the navy of Tarshish, bringing gold and silver, ivory and apes and peacocks.

 23So king Solomon exceeded all the kings of the earth in riches and in wisdom.

 24All the earth sought the presence of Solomon, to hear his wisdom that God had put in his heart.

 25They brought every man his tribute, vessels of silver and vessels of gold, and clothing and armor and spices, horses and mules, a rate year by year.